kees1948/UniFLEX/Software/Networking/README.md

 Now on system B you can access the contents of the 'disk' on System A as was it local via /dev/netblk0

-cc netserver.c getopt.r socklib.t.r +o=netserver
+[depreciated] cc netserver.c getopt.r socklib.t.r +o=netserver

+[with clib.l.240920]   cc netserver.c

+clib.l.240920 (or later) is present in ../tools-C

 Lin4UF.c is a version of 'netserver' that runs on a Linux system.